Cloudef/nix-appimage/README.md

 # nix-appimage

 Create an AppImage, bundling a derivation and all its dependencies into a single-file executable.
-Like [nix-bundle](https://github.com/matthewbauer/nix-bundle), but much faster and without the glibc dependency.
+Like [nix-bundle](https://github.com/matthewbauer/nix-bundle), but much faster and without any libc dependency.

 ## Getting started